-1 Thessalonians 1 to 10 which we read.
-Very evidently in the word of God the chief end of God in the creation of man was to have a people of whom God could say, "I am theirs and they are mine."
+First Thessalonians 1 to 10, which we read.
+Very evidently in the Word of God the chief end of God in the creation of man was to have a people of whom God could say, "I am theirs and they are mine."
 "I will be their God and they shall be my people."
-This is God's overall plan continuously through Scripture to call out a people for His name.
+This is God's overall plan continuously through Scripture, to call out a people for His name.

-To this God answered with the body of believer, to the failure of Adam and the failure of Israel, God brought about the existence of the church still God was calling out a people who could be His people and He could be their God.
-And you come to Matthew 16 and the very words of Christ when He says "I will build my church and the gates of Hell will not prevail against it."
+To this God answered with the body of believers.
+To the failure of Adam and the failure of Israel, God brought about the existence of the church.
+Still God was calling out a people who could be His people and He could be their God.
+And you come to Matthew 16 and the very words of Christ when He says, "I will build my church and the gates of Hell will not prevail against it."

 The only way that you can be a member of the true church is to be made alive with the very life of Christ.
-That's exactly what Christ was saying when He said, "I am come that they might have light."
-That's exactly what the Bible meant when John says, "He hath the Son, hath light."
-That's what Christ meant when He said, "I'm the way, the truth, and the light."
+That's exactly what Christ was saying when He said, "I am come that they might have life."
+That's exactly what the Bible meant when John says, "He hath the Son, hath life."
+That's what Christ meant when He said, "I'm the way, the truth, and the life."

 But sad to say most churches are infinitely far from that.
 Most churches are a church only by virtue of the fact that they're a building that is called a church.
 As we look at this chapter, I want us to ask ourselves several questions.
 And then this chapter's going to answer them for us.

-First of all, I want us to ask ourselves how can a church be the extension of the Christ light.
-Then I want us to ask how can a church strip off all of it's nonessentials and be exactly what Christ intended that church to be, no more and no less.
+First of all, I want us to ask ourselves: How can a church be the extension of the Christ life.
+Then I want us to ask: How can a church strip off all of its nonessentials and be exactly what Christ intended that church to be, no more and no less?
 What qualities make a church the ideal church?